isaac-rico/Analytics-Portfolio/E-Commerce Analysis/README.md

 The project reflects practical analytics engineering work: designing reusable data models, choosing appropriate grains for reporting, and building dashboards that balance executive visibility with deeper analytical detail.

-Thank you for reading,
+Thank you for reading :D

-Isaac
+~Isaac